bidders1whiffs/cuddly-octo-goggles/backup/notes.md

 Pull Request Opportunities don't happen.
 You create them.
 Success is how high you bounce when you hit bottom.
 Lambda Functions Multi-threading Load Balancing
 Deployment GraphQL Virtual Machines IoT Data Science Container Orchestration API Database Indexing Scalability Firewalls Don't be afraid to give up the good to go for the great.
 A/B Testing Simplicity is the ultimate sophistication.
 Deployment Containerization Monitoring Algorithm Simplicity is the ultimate sophistication.
 Data Science A/B Testing Database Do what you love and the money will follow.
 Innovation distinguishes between a leader and a follower.
 Blockchain Cache Invalidation Code Review
+Success usually comes to those who are too busy to be looking for it.
+Data Science Logging Performance API Gateway CI/CD Great things never come from comfort zones.
+JWT Python